Nandyal: Culture and tourism

-Nandyal is surrounded by nine sacred temples known as the Nava Nandi.
-Sri Yaganti Uma Maheswara Temple near Nandyal has one of the largest Nandi idols of the world.
+Nandyal is encircled by nine sacred temples referred to as the Nava Nandi.
+Sri Yaganti Uma Maheswara Temple near Nandyal has one of the largest Nandi idols of the world wide.
 As per the Archaeological Survey of India, the rock grows at a rate of 1 in per 20 years.
-Nandyal District also consists of Belum Caves, Mahanandi and Srisailam.
+Nandyal District also includes of Belum Caves, Mahanandi and Srisailam.